amluto/pylutron_integration/packages/lutron-integration/README.md

 # What is this? #

-pylutron_integration is a a client library for the Lutron Integration Protocol.
+lutron_integration is a a client library for the Lutron Integration Protocol.
 This is a protocol used by a number of different Lutron products, documented here:

 https://assets.lutron.com/a/documents/040249.pdf

-pylutron_integration is intended to be able to support all dialects of the protocol, but it is currently primarily targetted at the "QS Standalone" dialect.
+lutron_integration is intended to be able to support all dialects of the protocol, but it is currently primarily targetted at the "QS Standalone" dialect.
 Other dialects are barely, if at all, implemented.